werserk/AIIJC/README.md

 # AIIJC.
-The "AI in Medicine" competition track"
+The "AI in Medicine" competition track

 ## Competiton overview